 Because bond prices change, it’s possible for a bond to be worth more or less than its face value.
 It’s also possible to buy a bond for more or less than its par value.
 (However, you will still receive the par value of the bond once it reaches maturity.)
-These changes in price drive investors to consider duration.
+These changes in price drive investors to consider the duration.
 Duration tells them how a bond’s price could fluctuate, either up or down, in the future.
-Knowing how price could change over time allows you to attempt making money from the purchase and sale of bonds.
+Knowing how prices could change over time allows you to attempt to make money from the purchase and sale of bonds.

 How Bond Maturity Impacts Duration

 Like other fixed-income securities, such as certificates of deposit (CDs), the maturity date of a bond is the date when your bond will reach the end of its term, also known as reaching maturity.
 For a 10-year bond, the maturity date is 10 years after the date of issue.
 When a bond reaches maturity, you will receive the par value of the bond.
 A bond’s maturity is set when it’s issued and will not change during the bond’s term.

 Similarly, the term to maturity is how long you have between now and your maturity date.
 The term to maturity will get shorter as your bond’s maturity date draws closer.
 Duration (specifically Macauley duration) and term to maturity move in the same direction.
 As the term to maturity decreases, so does duration.
 That’s because as maturity approaches, there is less time between now and when you will receive the entirety of future payments from the bond.
 Thus your risk of losing value in the future is lower.